thingsdb/ThingsDocs/v0/content/data-types/set/filter.md

 ### Return value

-A new `set` with the elements that pass the test.
+A new `set` with the things that pass the test.
-If no elements pass the test, an empty set will be returned.
+If no items passed the test, an empty set will be returned.

 ### Example